noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

   and self assessment steps, and after your peers have assessed your response.

 Note that you can view your own responses at any time after you submit them.
-To do this, for the response you want to view, click the **Your Response** heading to expand the response field.
-You'll see your response, the status of your response, and information about additional steps you have to complete before you receive your grade.
+To do this, for the response you want to view, select the **Your Response** heading to expand the response field.
+Your response appears, along with the status of your response, and information about additional steps you have to complete before you receive your grade.

 .. image:: ../../shared/students/Images/PA_S_ReviewResponse.png
-   :alt: Image of the Response field collapsed and then expanded
+   :alt: Image of the Response field collapsed and then expanded.
    :width: 500